 Must Do’s in Indiana Dunes National Park

 The Bailly Homestead and Chellburg Farm are must-visit destinations.
-Bailly was a French Canadian fur trapper who settled into the area in the 1800s to trade furs with local indigenous people.
+Bailly was a French Canadian fur trapper who settled in the area in the 1800s to trade furs with local indigenous people.
 He built the log cabin and other structures now on display.
 The Chellburgs purchased the acreage for their farm from Bailly in 1869.
 Today, the Chellburg Farm remains an active working farm with livestock.
 A 2.1-mile loop hiking trail takes visitors to the Little Calumet River and the Bailly Family cemetery.

 You can tour five landmark homes in the park’s Century of Progress Historic District.
-The 1933 World’s Fair in Chicago, known as the Century of Progress, built these homes and billed them as the homes of the future technologically advanced.
+The 1933 World’s Fair in Chicago, known as the Century of Progress, built these homes and billed them as the homes of the future.
 Although we only got to see the outside of the homes, it was interesting to learn the history of each building.
 The collection includes the Cypress Log Cabin, the Wieboldt-Rostone House, the Armco-Ferro House, the House of Tomorrow, and the Florida Tropical House.

 Our favorite Memory A Fireside Chat

-The evenings at Portage Lakefront and Riverwalk pavilion are absolutely breathtaking.
+The evenings at the Portage Lakefront and Riverwalk pavilion are absolutely breathtaking.
 During the summer, every Wednesday from 7:30 to 8:30 p.m., there’s a ranger-led fireside chat you can join.
-The fact that guests can bring marshmallows to roast over the fire thrilled us.
-Thanks to some friendly folks at the chat, we got to enjoy s’mores with our new pals while the ranger shared some hilarious stories.
+The fact that guests could bring marshmallows to roast over the fire thrilled us.
+Thanks to some friendly folks on the chat, we got to enjoy s’mores with our new pals while the ranger shared some hilarious stories.
 As we watched the sunset behind the Chicago skyline, we realized that no picture could ever do justice to the beauty of this spot.

 Overview: This iconic St. Louis landmark isn’t just a monument; it’s a gateway to American history.
 In the Western Hemisphere, this is the tallest monument created by humans.
-The sleek, stainless steel arch stands as a testament to America’s pioneering spirit.
+The sleek stainless steel arch stands as a testament to America’s pioneering spirit.
 To commemorate the westward expansion of the United States, renowned architect Eero Saarinen designed and constructed the Gateway Arch between 1963 and 1965.

 Our favorite Memory: It is truly an engineering marvel.
 Standing directly underneath the 630-foot tall majestic Gateway Arch fills you with wonder and awe.
 The sheer scale of the structure is mind-boggling.
-It’s as if you’re standing at the base of a colossal, you feel small and insignificant.
+It’s as if you’re standing at the base of a colossal.
+You feel small and insignificant.
 The way the arch curves upward, reaching for the sky, is simply breathtaking.

 Overview: A visit to this national treasure offers unique adventures like cave tours, hiking trails, and wildlife watching.
 Mammoth Cave is the world’s longest known cave system.
 You can discover the magic beneath the surface.
 There are hundreds of miles of winding passages and multiple tours to explore these stunning cave formations.
 Whether you’re an avid spelunker or just looking for a natural escape, this park will surely surprise you.

-Our favorite Memory Kayaking the Green River
+Our favorite Memory kayaking the Green River

 Cave tours have always been a blast for us, with amazing memories from places like Carlsbad Caverns, Wind Cave, and Jewel Cave.
 But honestly, nature has so many incredible surprises that leave me in awe.
 One of the most enchanting moments was kayaking on the peaceful Green River.
 There’s something truly special about gliding over its still waters, especially during the fall.
 As we drift along, the colorful autumn leaves dance on the river’s glassy surface.
 It’s such a stunning sight.
 Seeing deer and other wildlife come to drink at the riverbank fills me with a sense of wonder that I hope sticks with me forever.

-Final Thoughts: Uncovering The Best Midwest National Park Treasures
+Final Thoughts: Uncovering the Best Midwest National Park Treasures

 Have you explored any of the Midwest’s national parks?
 Share your favorite memories and recommendations in the comments below.